 Wired covers a broad swath of technology topics.

 In addition to the titles mentioned, there are three excellent resources for finding technology information published in other library-related periodicals.
 Two are periodical indexes: Library Literature and Information Science Full Text (EBSCOhost) and Library, Information Science, and Technology Abstracts, or LISTA (EBSCOhost).
 The other is The Informed Librarian Online, a unique resource for scanning the monthly output of some 290 library and information science-related periodicals.
 The free version of the service provides a monthly e-mail update to new issues with links to selected items.
 A premium subscription service provides full access to the tables of contents for the periodicals and adds access to a selection of full-text articles, a searchable archive of past issues, and a search interface to all linked periodical issues.

 This calendar, part of the American Library Association website, lists conferences and meetings sponsored by ALA and its chapters and affiliate organizations, all linked to more information on chapter and affiliate websites.

 Information Today offers a calendar of major conferences and events in the library and information-seeking world with an international focus.

 Although there is no comprehensive national or international directory of library continuing education or professional development events, this website by Douglas Hasty can be very helpful.
 It lists a large number of national and international conferences to consider, along with the dates for their next meetings.

-This webpage offers an alphabetical list of links to state library websites.
-Most state libraries maintain directories of libraries in their state that can be searched by location or zip code.
+This website offers an alphabetical list of links to state library websites.
+Most state libraries maintain directories of libraries in their state that can be searched by location or ZIP code.

 WorldCat: Find a Library Near You.